nihalahmed/GameCenterManager/README.md

 Using the Demo App
 ------------

-Game Center Manager's demo app makes it easier to test Game Center integration and how it works with Game Center Manager.
+Game Center Manager's demo app makes it easier to test Game Center integration on both Mac and iOS and how it works with Game Center Manager.
 It also lays out how to use the `GameCenterManager` class.
 To get the most out of the Game Center Manager demo app you'll need to connect it to your an app which you have setup in iTunes Connect.
 You can read about setting up and developing with Game Center from <a href="https://developer.apple.com/library/ios/#documentation/NetworkingInternet/Conceptual/GameKit_Guide/GameCenterOverview/GameCenterOverview.html#//apple_ref/doc/uid/TP40008304-CH5-SW7">Apple's Developer Documentation</a> and you can also follow these steps to connect the GC Manager demo with your current app.

   1. First, check and make sure your app is setup in **iTunes Connect** and that Game Center is enabled
   2. In the GC Manager Demo app, change the **Bundle ID** to the same ID of the app which is setup in iTunes Connect